algosup/2022-2023-project-1-smart-signage-Project-8-group/test_report.md

 - name: secondary connection
 - description: test the connection between the LoRa and the LEDS
 - want: the LoRa and the LED connect
-- get:
+- get: the LEDs lighted up
-- result:
+- result: positive
 - comment:

 ### test n°3

 - name: additional connection
-- description: test an additionnal connection between the LoRa and ...
+- description: test an additionnal connection between the LoRa and an arduino uno
-- want: the LoRa and the ... connect
+- want: the LoRa and the arduino uno connect
 - get:
 - result:
 - comment: